shader-park/shader-park-docs/docs/references-js/geometries/shape.md

 ### Description
 Creates a new primitive shape.
-All state changing commands (color, displacement, geometry modes) are encapsulated and will only have an affect within scope of the provided functions.
+All state changing commands (color, displacement, geometry modes) are encapsulated and will only have an affect within scope of the provided function.
 Useful for isolating components with their own distortions and materials.
 Shapes can be nested for hierarchical modeling.

 ### Syntax
 ```js